Olympiad Exam for Class 9

 - EXPRESSIONS IN PYTHON

 Expressions represent something, like a number, a string, or an instance of a class.

 - PYTHON – DATA

-Python Data Types : Data types are the classification or categorization of data items.
-Data types represent a kind of value which determines what operations can be performed on that data.
+Python Data Types: Data types are the classification or categorization of data items.
+Data types represent a kind of value that determines what operations can be performed on that data.
 Numeric, non-numeric and Boolean (true/false) data are the most used data types.